tap349/tap349.github.io/_posts/2016-12-31-Elixir-notes.md

   Programming Elixir:

-  > You can give it (& operator) the name and arity of an existing
+  > you can give it (& operator) the name and arity of an existing
   > function, and it will return an anonymous function that calls it

   to my mind it's like getting reference to existing named function.